 DREISINGER: Justine Henzell points to the hotel, actually a cluster of whimsical cottages strewn across six rocky acres.

 DREISINGER: Authors jump at the chance to share in that head space every year.
-In exchange for hotel and airfare, the likes of Junot Diaz, Colson Whitehead and Sonia Sanchez forego their usual fees to read at Calabash.
+In exchange for hotel and airfare, the likes of Junot Diaz, Colson Whitehead and Sonia Sanchez forgo their usual fees to read at Calabash.
 In turn, the event is free and open to the public, but writers, don't bother sending your resumes.
 Kwame Dawes handpicks the lineup and there's a waiting list.

 DAWES: Sometimes you want to mix race, we want to mix nationalities, we want to mix gender, we want to mix sexual orientation.
 We want to constantly show range and show complexity and show diversity.